isomerpages/singapore-customs-cms/_individuals-going-through-customs/Arrivals/declaration-and-payment-of-taxes.md

 -   **Tobacco products**, including cigarettes and cigars
     -   With effect from 1 July 2020, all cigarettes and other tobacco products imported into, sold, offered for sale or distributed in Singapore must comply with the new Standardised Packaging (SP) requirements.
 For further information, you may refer to Health Sciences Authority (HSA)’s [website](https://www.hsa.gov.sg/tobacco-regulation/overview) or contact Ministry of Health (MOH) through email at [moh_info@moh.gov.sg](maito:moh_info@moh.gov.sg).
     -   Importation of cigarettes and / or tobacco products that do not comply with the SP requirements is not allowed, and these cigarettes and / or tobacco products will be disposed of at the checkpoints.
-    -   Travellers have to ensure that their cigarettes and / or tobacco products comply with the SP requirements before making a declaration and payment via the Customs@SG mobile app or web portal.
+    -   Travellers have to ensure that their cigarettes and / or tobacco products comply with the SP requirements before making a declaration and payment via the [Customs@SG web application](/eservices/customs-sg-web-application/).
 Do note that no refund will be given for duty and Goods and Services Tax (GST) already prepaid via the [Customs@SG web application](/eservices/customs-sg-web-application/) for cigarettes and / or tobacco products that do not comply with the SP requirements.
 -   **Motor vehicles**, including motorised bicycles
 -   **Motor fuel**, including motor spirits, diesel products and compressed natural gas (CNG)